Simplified self-dual electrodynamics: Causality simplified

 The first step is to restrict attention to {\sl static} backgrounds; little generality is lost because almost all stationary backgrounds are a Lorentz boost of some static background.
 The electric and magnetic background fields are now (anti)parallel and they pick out a `preferred' direction.
 The wave 3-vector ${\bf k}$ of some plane-wave perturbation of this background can be decomposed into its parallel and perpendicular components $(k_\parallel, {\bf k}_\perp)$.
 The two dispersion relations relating the angular frequency $\omega$ to ${\bf k}$ (which we label by $\pm$) now take the very simple form \cite{Bialynicki-Birula:1992rcm,Russo:2022qvz} \be \omega^2 = A_\pm |{\bf k}_\perp|^2 + k_\parallel^2\, , \ee where $A_\pm$ are functions of first and second partial derivatives of $\LL$ \cite{Bialynicki-Birula:1984daz,Russo:2022qvz} or of $\HH$ \cite{Mezincescu:2023zny}.
 The associated group velocities are \be v_g^\pm = \sqrt{\frac{A_\pm^2 |{\bf k}_\perp|^2 + k_\parallel^2}{A_\pm |{\bf k}_\perp|^2 + k_\parallel^2}}\, . \ee Notice that $v_g^\pm =1$ for $|{\bf k}_\perp|=0$.
 If we require $v_g^\pm\le 1$ for all values of $A_\pm$ for which the group velocities $v_g^\pm$ are defined then the coefficients $A_\pm$ must satisfy the inequalities \be 0 \le A_\pm \le 1\, . \ee Some important aspects of causality are already visible in this formula.
 To begin with, notice that $v_g^\pm =1$ for {\sl all} choices of ${\bf k}$ when $A_\pm=1$, which is the case for Maxwell, and hence $A_\pm \approx1$ in the weak-field limit for all NLED theories that have Maxwell as a free-field limit.
 More generally, either $A_+=1$ or $A_-=1$ for any conformal weak-field limit \cite{Denisov:2017qou,Bandos:2020jsw,Russo:2022qvz}.
-Thus, for generic NLED theories it is possible that either $A_+>1$ or $A_->1$ for weak-field backgrounds.
+Thus, for generic NLED theories it is possible that one of $A_+$ or $A_-$ (or both) could be positive for a weak-field background.
 This possibility is what the weak-field causality conditions exclude.
-For NLED theories satisfying the weak-field causality conditions both $A_+$ and $A_-$ typically decrease as the energy density of the background fields increases, such that either $A_+$ or $A_-$ tends to zero, generically becoming negative for sufficiently strong background fields.
+For NLED theories satisfying these weak-field causality conditions either $A_+$ or $A_-$, or both, typically decrease as the energy density of the background fields increases, with one of them becoming negative for sufficiently strong and generic background fields.
 This possibility is what the strong-field causality condition excludes.

 We now focus on the special case of self-dual NLED theories.
 In this case, using the general formula for $A_\pm$ derived in \cite{Bialynicki-Birula:1984daz,Russo:2022qvz}, and computing the first and second partial derivatives of $\LL(U,V)$ using \eqref{CH-Lag}, one finds (after a long calculation that we omit) the following remarkably simple results: \be A_- = \frac{1}{\dot\ell(\tau)^2}\, , \qquad A_+ = \frac{\dot\ell(\tau)}{\dot\ell(\tau)+2 \tau \ddot\ell(\tau)}\, . \ee Recalling that $\dot\ell >0$, the causality condition $A_-\leq 1$ reduces to $\dot\ell \geq 1$.
 The other weak field causality condition $A_+\leq 1$ now requires $\ddot \ell \geq 0$.
 Therefore, from the weak-field causality condition {\sl alone}, we have deduced the causality conditions \eqref{causcon}.
 These conditions imply strong-field causality because they imply $A_\pm >0$.